tolribeiro/mywebsite/about.md

 ---
 ![Picture Chicago](http://tolribeiro.github.io/mywebsite/downloads/about.jpg "Me")Hi, I'm Thiago. :)

-I'm currently studying <i>Computer Engineering</i> at University of Pernambuco (<a href="http://www.upe.br" target="_blank">UPE</a>).
+I'm currently studying <i>Computer Engineering</i> at University of Pernambuco (<a href="http://www.upe.br" target="_blank">UPE</a>), Brazil.
 Sharing good content on the web is one of my passions, as well as playing Rock and Roll with my band called <a href="http://www.facebook.com/nervaloficial" target="_blank">Nerval</a> in my spare time.